TraquPjatk/Bunker/README.md

 #&emsp;♥ If you want to use my work, please ask me for permission in a private message.
 #&emsp;♥ Do not distribute the repository link without consulting me.
-#&emsp;♥ I do not agree to make any changes to the files without prior consultation with me.
+#&emsp;♥ I do not agree to make any self-made changes to the files without prior consultation with me.